danielatk/wptagent-automation/README.md

 For webpage visits a list of top 100 webpages visited in Brazil is used.
 For videos a list of 147 videos with 4K option is given.
 These can be easily customized.

+The NDT and traceroute results are sent via SSH and the ATF estimation plugin results are sent via XML to a node server.

 ## Deployment:

 To setup the environment variables and the WebPageTest agent, download the initial setup script with the following command: